CristianAlvarez-b/AREP-Lab7/README.md

 # Taller 7 | AREP

-## Twitter-Like API From Monolith to Microservices
+## API From Monolith to Microservices

 In this lab, we developed a Twitter-like API that allows users to create and post short messages (up to 140 characters) in a unified stream.
 The project was initially designed as a monolithic Spring Boot application and later evolved into a microservices-based architecture.
 The lab was divided into the following key stages: